-Port P9 is a 2-bit input/output port that can be set to input or output for each bit individually, and it is also used as the UART.
+Port P9 is a 5-bit input/output port that can be set to input or output for each bit individually, and it is also used as the serial interface and the UART.

 The output circuit has the P-channel output control function and either the sink open drain output or the C-MOS output can be selected.
 Port P9 contains a programmable pull-up resistor on the VDD side.
 This pull-up resistor can be used when the port is used in the input mode or as a sink open drain output.